Michigan Tech Board of Trustees Makes Strong Commitment to Student Financial Assistance

 President Mroz affirmed that message.
 “People are our priority.
 We want every student who values what Michigan Tech offers to come here.
 Today the board has sent a message that we will go out of our way to make it financially possible.”

-The Board of Control also approved a program price of $38,000 for a new, 2-year online Master of Business Administration (MBA) program.
+The Board of Trustees also approved a program price of $38,000 for a new, 2-year online Master of Business Administration (MBA) program.
 The program will make Michigan Tech’s MBA curriculum and faculty available to distance learners worldwide, starting with the fall 2010 semester.

 Like the campus MBA program, the new online program will focus on innovation and technology management.